vorakl/TrivialRC/README.md

 1. *boot* <br />
    **Execution order**: trc.boot.* -> ./trc.d/boot.* -> [-B 'cmds' [...]] <br />
-   Command run in the same environment as main and that's why it has to be used with caution.
+   Commands run in a same environment as the main process and that's why it has to be used with caution.
    It's useful for setting up global variables which are seen in all other isolated environments.
 2. *async* <br />
    **Execution order**: trc.bg.* (deprecated) -> trc.async.* -> ./trc.d/async.* -> [-D 'cmds' [...]] <br />